nhsengland/sharing-platform-docs/research/other/permissions.md

 ## Insights

-**Insight 1:**   **Awareness** of FNHS
+**Insight 1:**   **Set up process** for workspaces on FNHS

-Users need to have both awareness of FNHS and the motivation to register.
-This information needs to be presented within channels they use or they may not complete registration.

-To support them in their decision making and encourage them to complete the process.
+Users sometimes find the workspace definitions of ‘open’, ‘restricted’ and ‘private’ ambiguous.
+They need clarity when creating new workspaces in order to make an appropriate choice.
+Equivalent clarity needs to be provided when reviewing and editing this status during the lifetime of the workspace.

+To support workspace managers during the set up and editing processes.

-**Insight 2:**   Authority to **access**
+**Insight 2:**   Setting up access to **Content**

-Users need to understand whether they will be able to access the platform or not.
+The process for adding permissions to content is considered laborious and overly complex, especially when managers are uploading information in bulk.
+Whether creating ‘Teams’ or ‘Subgroups’, the user journeys need to be reviewed and simplified in terms of naming, navigation and flow.
+Users experience different start points for this journey, with the duplication of some elements and these flows would benefit from a redesign that reconsiders the logical stages in the process.

-To save anyone from unnecessarily completing the process and reassure them it is worth their time.
+To simplify the process and improve efficiency.

-**Insight 3:**  Intuitive **flow**
+**Insight 3:**  Intuitive **central area** to manage permissions

-Users are sometimes overwhelmed by the number of options on the login page and may not understand where to start.
-The page should present a simple hierarchy of options which guide the user.

-To enable intuitive login, reduce complexity and improve ease of use.

- **Insight 4:**  **Quick** access

-NHS users expect to be able to access the platform quickly using their NHS email.

-To save them from setting up new login details and having to remember multiple different logins

-**Insight 5:**  Registration should be **familiar**

-Users expect principles of common good practise to apply to the registration for FNHS.
-For example, information that users provide to FNHS needs to be seen as vital if they are to enter it in a form.

-To simplify and streamline the process of registration.
+Managers find permission management somewhat fragmented and would benefit from a dashboard view where they can centrally manage the permissions of all their workspaces.
+This area needs to be easy to find and access, plus it needs to enable time and effort savings when editing multiple workspaces, teams and sub-spaces.

+To give busy workspace managers access to a single view of their permissions.

+ **Insight 4:**  Ability to copy settings across **folders and subfolders**

+There are existing functions available to copy permissions and teams across folders and subfolders.
+These flow needs to be evaluated and potentially enhanced to ensure the function can be used effectively and consistently across across different user journeys.

+To save time and effort from workspace managers.

+**Insight 5:**  Expansion of roles to give permissions to **Regional managers** and other non-workspace managers

+Some users requiring acess to permissions are not formal workspace managers.
+The status of the user group of regional managers - and probably other user groups needs to be reviewed and checked for additional user needs.

  **Evidence for insights:** Survey and interviews, wireframes and design concepts

-**User needs**
+### User needs

-> As a person working in Health and Social care, I need to understand what the FutureNHS platform offers, so that I can decide whether to join.
+> As a workspace manager, I need the ability to create secure workspaces, so that I can collaborate with the right colleagues.

-> As a person working in Health and Social care, I need to understand whether the FutureNHS platform is available to me, so that I can decide whether to join.
+> As a workspace manager, I need to be able to invite everyone to read and contribute to the content I create, so that I give all my colleagues the opportunity to learn, share and connect.

-> As a person working in Health and Social care, I need to access the FutureNHS platform, so that I can share, learn and connect with others in my sector.
+> As a workspace manager, I need to remain aware of what I am sharing and with whom, so that I am in control of sensitive information.

-> As a person working in Health and Social care, I need the FutureNHS platform to be secure and reliable, so that I can trust the source of the content I find there.
+> As a workspace manager, I need an easy way to control who can see all the content I share, so that I don’t waste time searching to make changes.

-**Areas to explore**
+### Areas to explore

 Review previous design concepts